To Write Love on Her Arms: History

 TWLOHA was founded by Jamie Tworkowski in March 2006.
-The seeds of the organization were sown by a story written by Tworkowski, about 19-year-old Renee Yohe, who struggled with addiction, depression, self-injury, and attempted suicide.
-Tworkowski's story, written in February 2006, chronicles Yohe's life five days before she entered treatment.
-Unable to get Yohe immediately checked into a treatment, a group of friends, including Tworkowski, stayed with Yohe and offered moral support.
+At the time, Tworkowski was working as a sales representative for the surfing clothing brand Hurley, but he quit to found TWLOHA.
+The seeds of the organization were sown by a short story written by Tworkowski in February 2006, titled "To Write Love On Her Arms."
+Tworkowski wrote the story about his experience with 19-year-old Renee Yohe, who struggled with cocaine addiction, depression, self-injury, and attempted suicide.
+It chronicles Yohe's life five days before she entered treatment.
+Unable to get Yohe immediately checked into a treatment, a group of friends, including Tworkowski, stayed with Yohe and offered moral support:

-TWLOHA began operating as a non-profit organization in October 2006 under the umbrella of Fireproof Ministries.
-On April 30, 2010, TWLOHA left Fireproof and TWLOHA, Inc. was established in Florida as a 501(c)(3) non-profit organization.
-The TWLOHA team is made up of under 20 full-time staff members and a rotating group of interns.
-The organization's offices were originally stationed in Cocoa, Florida, until 2011 when they moved to downtown Melbourne.

-In addition to the story, T-shirts were printed and sold in Orlando to fund Yohe's treatment, and a Myspace page was created to serve as home-base for the project.
+In addition to the story, T-shirts were printed and sold in Orlando to fund Yohe's treatment, and a MySpace page was created to serve as home-base for the project.
 Bands such as Anberlin and Switchfoot showed their support and began wearing TWLOHA T-shirts, and the TWLOHA MySpace and Facebook pages began to receive messages and comments from young people struggling with the same issues that Yohe had faced.
-What began as an attempt to help one person in Orlando quickly generated wide interest – to date, TWLOHA has responded to over 200,000 messages from over 100 countries and invested over $2,200,000 directly into treatment and recovery.
+What began as an attempt to help one person in Orlando quickly generated wide interest — as of 2011, TWLOHA had responded to over 200,000 messages from over 100 countries and invested over $2,200,000 directly into treatment and recovery.

-On the FAQ of TWLOHA's official website, it is stated that Yohe has completed rehab and will have to fight her addiction for the rest of her life.
-Yohe published a collection of journals in a book titled "Purpose for the Pain".
+On the FAQ of TWLOHA's official website, it was previously stated that Yohe has completed rehab and will have to fight her addiction for the rest of her life.
+Yohe published a collection of journals in a book titled Purpose for the Pain.
 Yohe's story, and the organization's story, has also been turned to a major motion picture titled To Write Love on Her Arms.
 Yohe was portrayed by actress Kat Dennings, and Chad Michael Murray portrayed Tworkowski.
 Actors Corbin Bleu and Rupert Friend also starred in the film.

-Supporters have said September 10–17 is "TWLOHA Week" and many write "LOVE" on their arms during that week, sharing the stories of hope with others.
-However, there are some regions that observe this day on November 13.
-The organization addressed this event and clarified that it was something they did not create, but appreciated their supporters taking on such an active interest in promoting the movement.
+In 2015, Tworkowski published a book titled, If You Feel Too Much, a collection of short stories including "To Write Love On Her Arms."
+An expanded, hardcover editon was published the following year.